jsangco/inklio/README.md

 ### 4. Build Release and run Docker Compose

-Run `dotnet build -c Release .\Inklio.sln` from the project directory.
+Run `dotnet build -c Release .\Inklio.sln` from the [./Services/Inklio.Api](./Services/Inklio.Api) directory.

+Run `yarn run build` from the [./Client/Web/inklio](./Client/Web/inklio) directory.

-Run `docker compose up --build` from the [docker-compose.yml](./docker-compose.yml) file directory.
-If the application starts correctly you should be able to run `curl http://localhost:80`
+Run `docker compose up --build` from the [docker-compose.yml](./docker-compose.yml) (i.e. the root) file directory.
+If the application starts correctly you should be able to run `curl http://localhost`

-> **NOTE:** The HTTPS connection does not work because there is no local SSL cert; use HTTP.
+> **NOTE:** The HTTPS connection does not work because there is no local SSL cert--use HTTP.

-> **NOTE:** If changes are made to a back-end service, you must rebuild the `Release` version of the service and then run `docker compose up --build`.
+> **NOTE:** If changes are made to a service, you must rebuild the `Release` version of the service and then run `docker compose up --build`.
 If this is not done, the new changes will not be included.

 ### 5. Test the API

-There is no front-end UI at this time, so the application can be only tested using the REST APIs.

 The swagger page for the APIs can be accessed using the following URL [http://localhost:80/api/swagger/](http://localhost:80/api/swagger/)

 Various CLI commands are provided below that can be used to test the API from the CLI

-Below are some sample powershell commands that can be used to interact with the Inklio.Api endpoints
+Below are some sample powershell commands that can be used to interact with the Inklio.Api endpoints.

 ### Account Creation